albrow/5w4g-server/README.md

 **422: Unprocessable Entity**
 The paramaters for the request were either incorrect or improperly formatted.
-You should check the errors field to find out what went wrong and display the error(s) to the user.
+This is the response code for validation errors, and will typically include information about which form fields were invalid.
+You should display the error(s) to the user.

 **500: Internal Server Error**
-An error occured on the server-server side.
+An error occured on the server-side.
 Will always return an errors field in the JSON response which contains details about the error.
 If the runtime environment is set to production, all internal server errors will simply contain the text: "Sorry there was a problem." for security reasons.